Frequently Asked Questions

 What are the sample sizes required?

 Sample size varies depending on material.
-For standard radiometric dating, as sample size gets smaller, the standard error reported at the end of dating will be larger.
 See Sample Type and Size Requirements

 What materials can be dated?

 Most organic and some inorganic materials.
 Most common sample types include charcoal, bone, shell, wood, and peat.

 On completion of dating you will receive an age report form with the 14C result as well as a calibrated age range.

 What do I need to be aware of when sending samples?